ultimateshadsform/astro-electron-ts/README.md

 ## 📦 Installation

-To install `astro-electron`, run one of the following commands in your Astro project:
+To install `astro-electron-ts`, run one of the following commands in your Astro project:

 ```bash
 <package-manager> add astro-electron-ts electron